liunuozhi/sutd-cua-course-2019/README.md

-# My Computational Urban Analysis Repository
+# Explore Wikipedia locations in Singapore

 This repo holdes my final project for 02.522.
 Computatioinal Urban Analysis at SUTD.